Table of Contents | Introduction | Home

 14. An acute angle is less than a right angle.
 An obtuse angle is greater than a right angle.

-5. Angles are complementary (or complements of one another) if, together, they equal a right angle.
+5. Angles are complementary (or complements of one another) if together they equal a right angle.
 Angles are supplementary (or supplements of one another) if together they equal two right angles.
 Complements.
 Supplements.

 Rectilinear figures